inex/ixp-manager-docs-md/docs/dev/introduction.md

 ## Database / ORMs

-Another answer to the question of Laravel Eloquent vs Doctrine ORM:

-> We don't use Laravel Eloquent as the project has historically always used Doctrine ORM.
-It's far too much work to try and swap that out for Eloquent.
->
-> That's not to say there is any issue with you using Eloquent with the following notes and provisions:
->
+As of v6.0.0, IXP Manager uses the Laravel Eloquent ORM, replacing the Doctrine ORM used in previous versions.

 > a) do not change the schema of any existing table.
-This would need to be done in IXP Manager core via Doctrine as part of a new release and should be discussed with the core developers.
+This would need to be done in IXP Manager core via Eloquent as part of a new release and should be discussed with the core developers.
 >
-> b) ideally schema changes would be limited to namespaced (xxx_*) tables where xxx represents your package / feature.
+> b) ideally schema changes would be limited to namespaced (`xxx_*`) tables (where `xxx` represents your package / feature.)